What Happens During the Divorce Process?

 At this point, the court directs parties to attend mediation with their lawyers.

-If mediation fails, the court will direct parties to file their affidavits and witnesses for the contested divorce and set a hearing date for parties to testify in court.
+If mediation fails, the court will direct parties to file their affidavits and witnesses for the contested divorce and set a hearing date for the parties to testify in court.

 At the contested divorce hearing date, the judge will either grant an Interim Judgment or dismiss the Writ for Divorce.